-Administrators can make videos, SCORM packages, and documents available as pre-work before an ILT or vILT session.
+Administrators can make videos, SCORM packages, and documents available as pre-work exercises to complete before an ILT or vILT session.
 Also, post-work can be assigned to learners after the session so that learning continues beyond the class as well.

 Abara LMS also allows the creation of Blended Learning Pathways where you can combine all three training methods as part of a program or curriculum.

-Since ILTs are the most expensive to conduct in terms of travel, time away from work, and logistics, the ability to reduce that component to a minimum is an important objective for organizations.
+Since ILTs are the most expensive type of training to conduct in terms of travel, time away from work, and logistics, the ability to reduce it to a minimum is an important objective for organizations.

-For example, a SCORM package with video courses titled Sales Negotiation is a good place to learn sales training.
-Also, an instructor-led role-play is a good way to learn the art of sales negotiations in a physical classroom or via a Virtual classroom like Zoom or GoToMeeting.
+For example, a SCORM package with video courses titled Sales Negotiation is a great way to learn sales training.
+Also, an instructor-led role-play is a good way to learn the art of sales negotiations in a physical or a virtual classroom like Zoom or GoToMeeting.
 Blended learning is about combining these two methods.

 Training on an LMS via virtual classrooms is important.
 However, it’s without taking away the importance of face-to-face training from an instructor.
 Rather, it’s just easier to manage and execute.
 All knowledge-level information can be converted into eLearning or videos, and the most crucial parts or advanced Q&A or role-plays or demonstrations can be kept as ILT or vILT sessions.